3. Course Design in Modern Higher Education: A New Approach

 Van Boeijen et al. (2020) detail the Basic Design Cycle in the Delft Design Guide as a model that embodies the iterative design process.
 While the cycle primarily focuses on the design of tangible products, it also applies to various design processes, including course design and development.

 The cycle outlines the different phases a designer experiences while addressing a design issue.
 In theory, a single cycle might suffice.
-Still, multiple iterations are common in practice—ideally, one would progress spirally from a broad concept to a detailed course program.
+Still, multiple iterations are common in practice—ideally, one would progress in a spiralling manner from a broad concept to a detailed course program.

 The Delft Design Guide outlines various design models, methods, approaches and perspectives.
 These include the design process for product innovation, agile design and development, integrated creative problem-solving, user-centred design, co-design, co-creation and service design.
 In these frameworks, the phases of the fundamental design model are merged according to situational traits.
 Indeed, the Snake model is predicated on the basic design cycle.
 Consequently, I intend to employ this foundational design cycle to formulate my primary design and development strategy.

-The practice of evidence-based medicine is a process of lifelong, self-directed learning.
+The practice of evidence-based medicine is a lifelong, self-directed learning process.
 Caring for our patients requires clinically important information about diagnosis, prognosis, therapy, and other clinical and healthcare issues.

 In this process, you should:

-- Track down the best evidence to answer them (whether from the clinical examination, the diagnostic laboratory from research evidence or other sources) with maximum efficiency;
+- Track down the best evidence to answer them (whether from the clinical examination, the diagnostic laboratory, research evidence or other sources) with maximum efficiency;

 - Critically appraise that evidence for its validity (closeness to the truth) and usefulness (clinical applicability);